 This is just a dictionary aside.
-Skip it unless you love words.
 I always got confused about trophic and tropic.
+This matters for understanding “neurotrophic factor“, among other things.
 Here’s the difference.

 Trophe: (from the Greek, trophikos) nourishment.